feliciaschulz/deNovo_longReadAssembly/README.md

 ```

 ## Downloading the data
+As stated above, the data was downloaded from https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=SRR13577846&display=metadata.
 ### Unzipping the data
 ```bash
 gunzip
 ```

 ### Adding the data to gitignore
+This fastq file is very large and it will not be possible to commit it to the remote repository as GitHub has a file size limit.
+On top of that, it is not considered good practice to have all datasets on a Git repository, only small sample sets.
 ```bash
 echo ".fastq" >> .gitignore
 ```